edzsheehy/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+Remember that we left the `redis-config` key in the `example-redis-config` ConfigMap blank.
+Run the following command to test if this is true:

 ```shell
 kubectl describe configmap/example-redis-config
 ```

-You should see an empty `redis-config` key:
+If you created your ConfigMap correctly, you should see an empty `redis-config` key:

 ```shell
 Name:         example-redis-config